rapidsai/rapids-examples/rapids_triton_example/README.md

 Check out the Triton documentation at [link](https://github.com/triton-inference-server/server/blob/r21.04/README.md#documentation)

-## Using Rapids and Triton together:
+# Using Rapids and Triton together

 We use Triton's [python backend](https://github.com/triton-inference-server/python_backend), which allows you to server Python models that can execute arbitrary python code.